In this video with Jennifer Bridges, PMP, learn how to deliver a great presentation by following these simple presentation tips and techniques.

 As Jennifer said, there are organizations to help with public speaking, such as the National Speakers Association, and other volunteer and nonprofit groups that you can get involved in better your presentation skills.
 Also seek out mentors.
 Remember, presentations are important, and you can never stop learning how to improve your performance.

-Pro-Tip: You can do the research, be prepared and have the proper tools at your disposal, but if you’ve not taken care of yourself then you’ve neglected the engine driving the presentation.
+Take it Futher: You can do the research, be prepared and have the proper tools at your disposal, but if you’ve not taken care of yourself then you’ve neglected the engine driving the presentation.
 Be relaxed, get a good night’s sleep prior to the presentation.
 Don’t worry.
 You’ve done the work, now enjoy the ride.

 Thanks for watching!